Chancellor of the University of Nebraska–Lincoln

-The chancellor of the University of Nebraska–Lincoln is the chief administrator of the University of Nebraska–Lincoln and is selected by the University of Nebraska System president and confirmed by the Nebraska Board of Regents.
-The position has been held by Rodney D. Bennett since July 2023.
+The chancellor of the University of Nebraska–Lincoln is the chief administrative officer of the University of Nebraska–Lincoln and is selected by the University of Nebraska System president and confirmed by the Nebraska Board of Regents.
+The position was most recently held by Rodney D. Bennett from July 2023 to January 2026.
+The current interim chancellor is Katherine S. Ankerson.

 History

 Rise to Western prominence

 The University of Nebraska was created by an act of the Nebraska state legislature in 1869, receiving an initial land grant of about 130000 acre through the Morrill Act of 1862.
 The office of the chancellor was created two years after the university's founding, and Allen R. Benton began his tenure as Nebraska's first chancellor on September 6, 1871.
 Benton's responsibilities were wide-ranging, but the bulk of his duties were to develop the infrastructure of the young and rapidly expanding school.
 Benton resigned in 1876 to return to his post as president of North-Western Christian University (now Butler University); his departure was prompted by a period of turmoil for the university brought on largely by a years-long grasshopper swarm across Nebraska.
 His successor, Edmund Burke Fairfield, led a contentious tenure as chancellor highlighted by clashes over the place of religion in higher education.
 Under Fairfield's watch, the University of Nebraska hired its first female faculty member, Ellen Smith.
 Smith Hall, built on campus in 1967 as a student residence hall, is named in her honor.

 By the time James Irving Manatt was appointed chancellor in 1884, the Board of Regents had undertaken an aggressive expansion of the University of Nebraska.
 Manatt attracted several high-profile faculty members to the university, but his authority was often challenged by the Board of Regents, who removed him from office in 1888.
 He was replaced by botany professor Charles Edwin Bessey, who served two non-consecutive terms as acting chancellor.
 Despite Bessey's prominence as a botanist, his brief appointments as chancellor were generally unnoteworthy.